ansys/pydpf-post/docs/source/index.rst

 leaving a Python environment.

-This module leverages the DPF-Core module ``ansys.dpf.core`` module and can be found by visiting `DPF-Core GitHub
+This module leverages the DPF-Core module ``ansys.dpf.core`` module and can be found by visiting `PyDPF-Core GitHub
 <https://github.com/pyansys/DPF-Core>`_.
 Use ``ansys.dpf.core`` for
-building more advanced and customized workflows using Ansys's DPF.
+building more advanced and customized workflows using Ansys' DPF.

 Brief Demo